open-mmlab/mmdetection/docs/en/get_started.md

 #### Install on CPU-only platforms

-MMDetection can be built for CPU only environment.
-In CPU mode you can train (requires MMCV version >= 2.0.0rc1), test or inference a model.
+MMDetection can be built for CPU-only environments.
+In CPU mode you can train (requires MMCV version >= 2.0.0rc1), test, or infer a model.

-However some functionalities are gone in this mode:
+However, some functionalities are gone in this mode:

 - Deformable Convolution
 - Modulated Deformable Convolution